 1. Hire an elopement photographer

 I recommend beginning your elopement planning journey with finding an elopement photographer.
-Photographers that specialize in elopements will offer a variety of serves, including vendor recommendations and location scouting, that will make planning your elopement a breeze.
+Photographers that specialize in elopements will offer a variety of services, including vendor recommendations and location scouting, that will make planning your elopement a breeze.
 These additional services will ensure that your elopement experience is stress free and your photographs are amazing.

 Choosing a photographer is one of the biggest decisions you will make.
 Make sure you choose someone that matches your personality and shares your love for the outdoors.
 Hiring a local photographer is also important because it will ensure you are working with someone that is familiar with the area and cares about using it ethically.

-Look for a photographer that follows LNT.
+Look for a photographer that follows Leave No Trace (LNT) principles.
 As more and more people are choosing to elope in nature, it is so important that we support businesses and vendors that care for the environment and advocate for using nature responsibly.

 How to Elope in McCall, Idaho Pro Tip: Hire a local elopement photographer!
 They will know all the best locations and local vendors.

 I offer elopement packages in McCall, Idaho

 Elopement packages include elopement planning help, location scouting, officiant services and elopement day photography coverage.
 Learn more about my McCall Elopement Packages here.

 2. Choose a time of year